dotnet/training-tutorials/content/csharp/getting-started/testing.md

 }
 ```

+### Note
-**NOTE**: Xunit, like most testing frameworks, has many built in assertion methods for you to use.
+> Xunit, like most testing frameworks, has many built in assertion methods for you to use.
 You can see `Assert.Equal` used above, but there are many more assertions available to you that you can check out [here](http://xunit.github.io/docs/comparisons.html).
 Once the test is written you can run the `test` command from the dotnet CLI (`dotnet test`).
 This will produce output like the following.

 ```c#